-Welcome to my second post on a new category I like to call, “Bizarre Brunette Binges” On this series, I will discuss the latest TV show I finished watching.
-All of my posts under this category will include spoilers.
-Let’s talk about the show that caused the most uproar; Iron Fist.
+Welcome to my second post on a new category I like to call, “Bizarre Brunette Big-Screen Watches” In this series, I will discuss the latest TV show, movie, podcast, or other media content that I finished watching.
+I just finished watching Iron Fist which has had a lot of Marvel fans talking and posting online.

-Iron Fist is about Danny Rand who becomes a trained warrior titled the Iron Fist after his parent’s plane crash in the Himalayas.
-After 15 years he returns to modern New York and is quickly shocked to find that the Hand (terrorist organization that is the sworn enemy to the Iron Fist) has infiltrated Rand Enterprises/Danny’s company.
-The show basically tells Danny’s story as he takes back his company and uncovers what happened to his parents.
+Iron Fist centers around Danny Rand (played by Finn Jones) who becomes a trained warrior titled the Iron Fist after his parent’s plane crash in the Himalayas.
+After 15 years he returns to modern New York and is quickly shocked to find that the Hand (the terrorist organization that is the sworn enemy of the Iron Fist) has infiltrated Rand Enterprises/Danny’s company.
+The show tells Danny’s story as he takes back his company and uncovers what happened to his parents.

-To make this post easier to read, I decided to put bullet points for my initial thoughts of the show.
+To make this post easier to read, I decided to put bullet points for my initial thoughts on the show.
 Another reminder that there will be spoilers after this paragraph.

-- Ward Meachum is an asshole in the beginning.
+- Ward Meachum is a jerk in the beginning.

 - Iron Fist does a better job explaining the back story of the Hand than Daredevil Season #2.